Spencer-L/Cassia/README.md

 -Animations such as blinking, gazing, etc. are all generated from one still image, allowing Cassia to respond to kiosk touch screen gestures

--This current version of Cassia is outfitted with questions pertaining to Vanuatu, a third world island nation where we shot our documentary, No Part Too Small.
+-This current version of Cassia is outfitted with questions pertaining to Vanuatu, a third world island nation where we shot our documentary, No Part Too Small